Please see Classes This Week for times of essay-writing sessions on Crucible/Year of Wonders.

 At the end of the plague, she forgets the verses that she has learnt by heart (290).
 “All of the Psalms and orisons I had by rote were gone from me, erased” (290) She becomes sceptical.
 “I cannot say that I have faith anymore” (301)

 Anna’s flight on Anteros from Eyam to a new Muslim environment with her young baby shows a significant change as Anna seeks to carve out a new identity .
 The escape offers her the opportunity to recreate herself in her own image.
-As the shining light of the Age of Enlightenment Brooks depicts her astounding transformation as she shrugs off Elinor’s role, and carves out her own estiny.
-Significantly, Anna rides Anteros, traditionally ridden by a male (116), which symbolises her ability to crave out her own destiny in a male-oriented world.
-This also shows her “warrior” like status and her to follow her own “vocation”.
-She is no longer walking in Elinor’s footsteps.
-She is the “mother of Um-Jamee”.
-Once again, Anna exposes herself to a life of chance and unpredictability knowing that she no longer has the protection of her faith, because she realizes she has no “lost the means to pray”.
+As the shining light of the Age of Enlightenment Brooks depicts her remarkable transformation as she shrugs off Elinor’s role, and carves out her own destiny.
+Anna exposes herself to a life of chance and unpredictability knowing that she no longer has the protection of her faith, because she realizes she has “lost the means to pray”.
 (290)

 - Traditionally ridden by a male, and specifically Mompellion, the final ride becomes a sign of Anna breaking the patriarchal boundaries to explore her intellectual “vocation” (trusts to the unknown).

-- Anteros also stands for requited love and mythically is the avenger of unrequited love.
-This ambiguity captures her relationship with Momp: she has the strength to reject Momp which would have been a convenient relationship but one where she was secondary.
-She realizes the extent of her ignorance with regards to their relationshiop.
+- Anteros also stands for requited love and symbolically as the avenger of unrequited love.
+This ambiguity captures Anna’s relationship with Mompellion.
 After Elinor’s death, she realises that she was naive and limited in her understanding of their relationship.
 “How could I have understood so little” (284).
 She is ignorant of Mompellion’s hypocritical treatment of Elinor; she is ignorant of the way he has unjustly expected higher standards of purity from Elinor.
 She also resents the fact that she believes that she has betrayed Elinor by consuming their love.
 In short, she refuses to walk in “Elinor’s footsteps”

 Michael Mompellion, is presented ambiguously as a charismatic leader and initially indefatigable hero, but he soon sees himself as an anti-hero and someone who has failed the villagers.
 Brookes suggests from his inner conflict, that he feels he has betrayed Elinor.
 Mompellion’s intelligence and initiatives are deployed in the service of Eyam during the plague year.
 Mompellion’s aim that “none should die alone” motivates him to protect the village.

-In the end, he falls harder than the others and becomes more demoralized than Anna because he has also set himself up on a huge godly pedestal.
+In the end, he falls the hardest and becomes more demoralized than Anna because he also set himself up on a huge Christ-like pedestal.

 Anys Gowdie’s heroic nature is captured by the image of the burning female at the stake.
 Anys also becomes another of Brooks’ heroines because of her ability to defy the narrow-minded obsession with purity and faith in Eyam.
-As a female living on the fringes of society, she is depicted as an independent and enlightened person and has the courage to pursue her own personal interest in herbs and spices as natural remedies.
-An allegory of the dawn of modern medicine, she does not follow the traditional religious beliefs in the village.
+As a female living on the fringes of society, she is depicted as an independent and enlightened person, who has the courage to pursue her own personal interest in herbs and spices as natural remedies.
+Her life functions as an allegory of the dawn of modern medicine and its clash with the blind forces of a medieval age.
+Anys does not follow the traditional religious beliefs in the village.

 She had “a kind of courage to care so little for what people whisper” appears to rise above the villagers with her unconventional beliefs and traditions to stand independently.
 While “long habit still constrained the choices” of many, Anys is able to surpass this by her individual choices and indifferent attitude, a source of admiration to the modern reader who is able to understand Anys need to rise above any male enforced convention.